 The broad education and critical thinking skills students receive in this concentration are applicable to a variety of rewarding careers.
 Premedical, preveterinary and predental students get the background and courses needed for professional school application and beyond.
 Many students go on to graduate school for academic, teaching or research careers in areas such as:

-With a Bachelor of Science degree with this concentration, there are opportunities for technical positions in hospitals, research institutes and industry (food, dairy, chemical, pharmaceutical and biotechnology) as well as in government laboratories and agencies.
+With a Bachelor of Science degree in this concentration, there are opportunities for technical positions in hospitals, research institutes and industry (food, dairy, chemical, pharmaceutical and biotechnology) as well as in government laboratories and agencies.
 The most important skills students learn in the concentration are critical-thinking and problem-solving skills that can be applied to many scientific problems and professions as well as to the challenges of daily life.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: